Content updated 15 September 2020

-In most super funds, there is no time limit for claiming insurance benefits.
-In other words, in most cases, people can lodge a total and permanent disability (“TPD”) or income protection claim on superannuation based policies years after they cease work.
+In most super funds, there is no time limit for claiming insurance benefits and you can usually lodge a total and permanent disability (“TPD”) or income protection claim on superannuation based policies years after you cease work.

 Are there exceptions?